 Competitive wages are no longer enough to satisfy and support valued employees.
 Today, a variety of benefits plays an essential role in attracting and retaining people who are a good fit for the job and for each company culture.

 That’s why an increasing number of employers are utilizing lifestyle or fringe benefit plans to entice high-quality applicants, help their company stand out as a great place to work and improve their workforce’s quality of life.

 In fact, studies show that 80% of employees would select more benefits above a pay increase.

 What Are Fringe Benefits?

 Fringe benefits are unique perks that an employee receives outside of their wages or salary.
-They include any benefits that aren’t directly tied to the person’s wages.
+They include any benefits that aren’t directly tied to the person’s wages and there are many different benefit types.
 Fringe benefits are similar to lifestyle benefits in that they go beyond what’s expected from traditional benefits.
 The difference is that lifestyle benefits specifically aim at meeting everyday needs — child care, food delivery, mental health.

 This umbrella term of fringe benefits is generally broken into two separate categories:

 Necessary benefits refer to benefits that people have to purchase on their own if an employer doesn’t provide access to them.
 Take health insurance as an example.

 Employees need to stay healthy and having affordable health insurance is critical.
 Still, according to statistics provided by Kaiser Family Foundation, less than half (47.4%) of all U.S. firms offered paid health insurance to their employees in 2020.
 That leaves many employees seeking health insurance from other sources; paying premiums and co-pays out of their own pockets.